darshanrao/AI-Space-Search-Engine/README.md

 * How to combine different AI components into a smooth, useful experience
 * The importance of **chunking and retrieval** when working with real scientific literature
 * How to shape LLM outputs into structured answers that are actually useful for research
-* How to design frontend components that gracefully handle citations, references, and visual content
+* How to design frontend components that gracefully handle citations, references and visual content

 ---